hmxmilohax/rb3-pc/_english/passthroughdevices.md

 Click on **Options** then **List All Devices**.
 ![A screenshot of Zadig showing "List All Devices" under "Options" highlighted.](https://raw.githubusercontent.com/hmxmilohax/rb3-pc/main/assets/images/pass/zadiglistall.png "Zadig: Options: List All Devices")

 You should now see devices listed. **Switch it to your Rock Band 3 Pro Instrument**.
-In this example, we're using the Mustang Pro Guitar, which shows up as “Harmonix RB3 Mustang Guitar for PlayStation® 3”.
+In this example, we're using the Mustang Pro Guitar, which shows up as "Harmonix RB3 Mustang Guitar for PlayStation® 3".
 ![A screenshot of Zadig showing "Harmonix RB3 Mustang Guitar for PlayStation® 3" highlighted in the devices listed.](https://raw.githubusercontent.com/hmxmilohax/rb3-pc/main/assets/images/pass/zadigsel.png "Zadig: Harmonix RB3 Mustang Guitar for PlayStation® 3")

 **After selecting the right device, you should see the option to replace the driver. _MAKE SURE YOU ARE REPLACING THE DRIVER ONLY FOR THE PRO GUITAR/KEYBOARD!!_** Click Replace Driver.
 ![A screenshot of Zadig with "Replace Driver" highlighted.](https://raw.githubusercontent.com/hmxmilohax/rb3-pc/main/assets/images/pass/zadigreplace.png "Zadig: Replace Driver")

-A warning will appear. **Again, make sure you have selected your RB3 Pro Guitar or keyboard instrument.** After you have made sure, **click** “**Yes**.”
+A warning will appear. **Again, make sure you have selected your RB3 Pro Guitar or keyboard instrument.** After you have made sure, **click** "**Yes**."
 ![A screenshot of Zadig warning the user that they're about to modify a system driver, with "Yes" highlighted](https://raw.githubusercontent.com/hmxmilohax/rb3-pc/main/assets/images/pass/zadigreplace.png "Zadig: Warning - System Driver")

 It will then install the driver.
 As the program says, it may take a few minutes.